 “We do not recommend routine PSA screening for men younger than 55,” says Dr. T.J.
 Tipton, a urologist with Roper St. Francis Physician Partners.
 However, men at higher risk, including African Americans or those with a strong family history of prostate or other cancers such as breast, ovarian or pancreatic cancer, should discuss the risks/benefits of early screening with their doctor.
 “We also recommend against routine PSA screening of men with life expectancy less than 10-15 years based on the slow-growing nature of most prostate cancers,” he explains.

 Men 55 – 70 have the most risk for the disease and benefit most from routine prostate cancer screening.
 This typically involves a PSA and DRE annually, but follow-up could be more or less often depending on risk factors.

 Prevention & early detection

-With prostate cancer, as with every disease, prevention is the best medicine, so maintain a healthy diet rich in fresh fruits, vegetables, whole grains and nuts and low in red meat, processed meat and animal fat and exercise regularly.
-Maintaining a healthy body weight is important, as obesity is directly related to an increased incidence of prostate cancer, colon cancer, breast cancer, diabetes and heart disease.
+“Prevention is the best medicine for prostate cancer and all other disease,” says Dr. Tipton.
+Maintain a healthy diet rich in fresh fruits, vegetables, whole grains and nuts.
+Cut down on red meat, processed meat and animal fat.
+Exercising and maintaining a healthy body weight is key, as obesity is directly related to increased prostate cancer, colon cancer, breast cancer, diabetes, and heart disease.

-And second to prevention, early detection is best when dealing with cancer, including prostate cancer, and screening is the best way to find prostate cancer early while it’s treatable.
+And second to prevention, early detection is best.
+Screening is the best way to find prostate cancer early while it’s most treatable.

-If you or a loved one has questions or concerns about screening or treatment for prostate cancer, please call (843) 402-CARE for a free referral to a RSF affiliated urologist.
+If you or a loved one has questions or concerns about screening or treatment for prostate cancer, please call (843) 402-CARE for a free referral to a Roper St. Francis Healthcare affiliated urologist.